poncianodiego/pic-easy/README.md

 #### Installation:

-Just copy and paste the snippet into your html and css respectively
+Just copy and paste the snippet into your html and css respectively.

 #### Instructions:

-If you don't want a circular image just remove the pic-circle class Select your size with the following classes:
+If you don't want a circular image just remove the pic-circle class.

+Select your size with the following classes:

   ```